-For Canadians who are under 35, this visa can be extended after a a year without going back to Canada!
+For Canadians who are under 35, this visa allows you to work on a contract and can be extended after a a year without going back to Canada!
 Fantastic!
 Have a look at the Consulate General of France for more information about this visa.

 Working holiday visa for Australians to work in France

 Australians have to be under 30 to be eligible for the working holiday visa, and unlike Canadians, their visas cannot be renewed in France.
-But Aussies can still come for a year to study and work!
+But Aussies can still come for a year to study and work on a contract!
 See Campus France for more info.

 Working holiday visa for New Zealanders to work in France

-New Zealanders seem to be very welcome in France!
-We have had a lot of you over the years on our course.
+New Zealanders seem to be very welcome in France and work on a contract!
+We have had a lot of you over the years on our course!
 The French Embassy site has more information about this visa.